apache/spark/docs/streaming-programming-guide.md

   of keys as the window slides.
 However, it is applicable to only "invertible reduce functions", that is, those reduce functions which have a corresponding "inverse reduce" function (taken as parameter <i>invFunc</i>.
 Like in <code>reduceByKeyAndWindow</code>, the number of reduce tasks is configurable through an optional argument.
+Note that [checkpointing](#checkpointing) must be enabled for using this operation.
 </td>
 </tr>
 <tr>